-Mapping to principal risks Potential financial impacts - Information technology and infrastructure risk - Revenue losses linked to disruption to energy supply could result in the - Procurement and outsourcing risk loss of technical services affecting client relationships and trust in CMC's platforms and products. - Increased costs for running business operations and outsourced data services.
+Mapping to principal risks Potential financial impacts - Information technology and infrastructure risk - Revenue losses linked to disruption to energy supply could result in the loss of technical services affecting client relationships and trust in CMC's platforms and products.

+- Increased costs for running business operations and outsourced data services.